bit2swaz/swift-type/README.md

 - **Smooth Caret:** A precise, blinking caret indicates the current typing position, adapting seamlessly to text flow and word wrapping.
 - **"Tab" Key Restart:** Quickly reset the test at any point, even mid-typing or from the results screen, for rapid iteration.
 - **Responsive Design:** Ensures optimal usability and visual appeal across desktops, tablets, and mobile devices.
-- **Dynamic Theme Toggle (Your Iconic Theme):** Seamlessly switch between a custom dark mode and a clean light mode, reflecting your unique design preferences.
+- **Iconic Dark Theme:** Features a unique, custom dark mode aesthetic, reflecting your personalized design preferences.
 - **Persistent Theme Preference:** User's selected theme is saved in local storage, providing a consistent experience across sessions.
 - **Keyboard-Focused Interaction:** Primary interaction is through the keyboard, mirroring the efficiency of professional typing test applications.
 - **Clean and Maintainable Codebase:** Structured HTML, well-organized CSS using custom properties for theming, and modular JavaScript for readability and extensibility.